robertogallea/robertogallea/README.md

 **Language/Runtime** : PHP, Python, Java, R, C/C++, ...

-**Framework/Libraries** : Laravel, Vue.js, React.js, Livewire, Flask
+**Framework/Libraries** : Laravel, Symfony, Vue.js, React.js, Livewire, Flask, Django

 I contribute to the OS community with some repositories and by giving talks and writing blog posts on my website and medium.